Who is the contact person for leave questions?

 What forms do I need to complete?

-About a month before your anticipated delivery date, complete a Leave Request Form.
-Send this form to the Benefits Department along with a note from your doctor.
+About a month before your anticipated delivery date, complete a Leave Request Form and a Hardship Form.
+Send these forms to the Benefits Department along with a note from your doctor.
 This note should indicate your due date and the length of time the doctor plans to take you off work.
 This information will be put in a pending file until Benefits is notified the leave has started.
 That is the point the paperwork will be processed.

-When you know for certain the date you will return to work, complete the Return to Work form and send to the Benefits Department along with a medical release.
+When you know for certain the date you will return to work, a medical release must be submitted to the Benefits Department with a return to work date.

 When should I add the baby to my health insurance?